karlwilcox/website-build/reviews/tvshows/_posts/2024-12-01-yellowstone-s1.md

 Oh dear, all that money, all those assembled billionaires, the beautiful scenery and the big houses and *no-one* is remotely happy.
-The brother and sister that hate each other, the estranged brother - not mention the dead brother(s), the vindictive native American leader, Jimmy "hates this job", and poor old John Dutton (well acted by the way) who looks like he carries the weight of the world on his shoulders.
+The brother and sister that hate each other, the estranged brother - not to mention the dead brother(s), the vindictive native American leader, Jimmy "hates this job", and poor old John Dutton (well acted by the way) who looks like he carries the weight of the world on his shoulders.
 Even poor little Tate has suffered cuts,